mcgurn-ansys/simulation-csharp-client/README.md

 # SimulationCSharpClient
 The SimulationCSharpClient is a client for the 3DSIM simulation API.
-The model and client objects are auto generated using NSwag and the swagger 2.0 API Specification
+The model and client objects are auto generated using NSwag and the swagger 2.0 API Specification from https://github.com/3DSIM/simulation-api-specification

 ## Technical Specifications
 ### Platforms Supported